Apress/build-your-own-2d-game-engine-2e/README.md

 [comment]: #cover
 ![Cover image](978-1-4842-7376-0.jpg)

 Download the files as a zip using the green button, or clone the repository to your machine using Git.
+This site can also be [*access via this URL*](https://apress.github.io/build-your-own-2d-game-engine-2e/)

 ## Releases